Book Review of “The Velveteen Daughter” by Laurel Davis Huber.

 While this may sound like it might make for a depressing work in itself, Huber succeeds in instilling no small amount of hope into this novel in an attempt to sidestep giving the work an overall gloomy atmosphere.
 Mind you, at times the book did feel a bit sullen, and I feel that Huber could have added a few more lighter passages for the sake of greater variety of mood.
 This, combined with some passages that I felt was superfluous to the essence of the story (in particular, regarding the troubled marriage of O’Neil and Margery’s cousin Agnes), which disrupted the flow of this book for me, are the reasons why I’m not giving this book a full five stars.
 Aside from those niggles, I truly enjoyed reading this novel, and will recommend it warmly (especially if you’re curious about the lives of children’s fiction authors and/or child prodigy artists) with a solid four out of five stars.

-“The Velveteen Daughter” by Laurel Davis Huber published by She Writes Press, released July 11 2017 is available from Amazon US, Amazon UK, Amazon Canada, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+“The Velveteen Daughter” by Laurel Davis Huber published by She Writes Press, released July 11 2017 is available (via these affiliate links) from Amazon US, Amazon UK, Amazon Canada, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley.